genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/08_Components/06_ui-components.md

 id: ui-components
 ---

-These user-interface components give you the ability to create clear and usable interfaces at speed.
+With these user-interface (UI) components, you can create clear and usable interfaces quickly.

 | Name                                                                                         | Category      | Description                                                                                                                                                 |
 |----------------------------------------------------------------------------------------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|